1977–78 NFL playoffs: Schedule

 Due to Christmas falling on a Sunday, the Divisional Round games were held in a span of three days.
-The AFC playoff games were played on Saturday December 24, while the NFC games were held on Monday, December 26.
+The AFC playoff games were played on Saturday, December 24, while the NFC games were held on Monday, December 26.
 It also marked the only year since the AFL–NFL merger in 1970 that one conference held both of its divisional playoff games on one day and the other conference held both of its games on the other day.
 This was done to ensure the teams in each conference championship game had the same amount of rest (eight days for the AFC and six days for the NFC).
 In every other season since 1970, the conferences have split their playoff games over the two days.

+The previous year, with Christmas on Saturday, the schedule was advanced a week and the conference championships were the next day, Sunday, December 26.
+Christmas was also on Saturday in 1971, during the divisional round; two games were played, one in each conference.
+The late game on Christmas 1971 between Miami and Kansas City was the longest NFL game by playing time at 82 minutes, 40 seconds (a mark which stands heading into the 2025 season); complaints about that length prompted the NFL to avoid playing on Christmas again until 1989.

 In the United States, NBC broadcast the AFC playoff games, while CBS televised the NFC games and Super Bowl XII.